 It is very common for low libido to appear alongside other sexual dysfunctions such as erectile dysfunction or anorgasmia.
 In many cases, one of these three conditions contributes to or is caused by the others.
 It can sometimes be hard to tell which issue came first and how to break the cycle.

-If you’re interested in treating your low libido, start by talking to your doctor.
-If there are physical causes of your low libido, a doctor can identify them and offer treatment options.
+If you’re interested in treating your low sex drive, start by talking to your doctor.
+A doctor can rule out or identify physical causes of low libido and offer treatment options.

-If a doctor rules out physical causes for low libido, you can turn to a therapist for help with any mental illness or history of trauma.
+If a doctor rules out physical causes for low sex drive, you can turn to a therapist for help with any mental illness or history of trauma.
 These issues can have a big impact on your level of sexual desire.

-If you’ve ruled out physical causes as well as mental illness or trauma, a sex coach can likely help with your low libido.
+If you’ve ruled out physical causes as well as mental illness or trauma, sensual activation can likely help with your low libido.